ryanknauer/CPSC448/Reading2.md

 ### Overview

-In my first reading I hit a wall when the paper got deeper into the use of Nueral Networks and CNNs, so for my second set of readings I wanted to further my understanding of CNN's.
+This reading was aimed to strengthen my technical knowledge gaps that presented themselves in my first reading by strengthing my understanding of Neural Networks and CNN's

 ### Materials + Overview